khalillab/large-cage/README.md

 where `CPU` is the number of cores used for parallelization.

-A script to run a simulation in which drive and antidote heterozygous males is provided (`src/simulation.py`), and can be run as follows:
+A script to run a simulation in which drive and antidote heterozygous males are introduced is provided (`src/simulation.py`), and can be run as follows:

     python3 src/simulation.py --drive 71 72 --antidote 0 0 --pop-size 400 --repetitions 100 --time-points data/reference_time_points.txt

-In the above example we are running 100 simulations with an initial releases of 200 wild-type males, 200 wild-type females and 71 het. drive males.
-The second introdcution is the same as the first one except that 72 het. drive individuals are introduced on top of the 400 wild-type ones.
+In the above example we are running 100 simulations with an initial release of 200 wild-type males, 200 wild-type females and 71 het. drive males.
+The second introduction is the same as the first one except that 72 het. drive individuals are introduced on top of the 400 wild-type ones.
 The output is computed only for those time points present in the `data/reference_time_points.txt` file (one line per time point).